-In preparation for the Welsh language standards, the University has benchmarked the way that it assesses the Welsh language skills of its staff against other mechanisms used by the public sector in Wales.
-As a result, a new way of assessing the Welsh language skills of its staff has been adopted by the university.
-This new framework has 5 levels of ability based on can do statements that are in line with the common European framework for leaning languages, the WJEC's Welsh for Adults framework.
+The University has benchmarked the way that it assesses the Welsh language skills of its staff against other mechanisms used by the public sector in Wales.
+This framework has 5 levels of ability based on 'can do' statements that are in line with the common European framework for leaning languages, the WJEC's Welsh for Adults framework.

-A survey was sent to all members of staff asking them to assess their Welsh language abilities against this new framework and some additional questions about their desire to use Welsh and work and to learn the language.
+A survey was sent to all members of staff during the previous reporting year, asking staff them to assess their Welsh language abilities against this new framework and some additional questions about their desire to use Welsh and work and to learn the language.
+All new members of staff are required to supply this information to the University.
 A total of 816 members of staff completed the survey, almost 60% of all Cardiff Met staff.